 Pizza Pomodoro • website • 04 381 2929

 Neapolitan wood fired pizza at its finest.
 A small, takeaway place hidden on Leeds Street – however, it’s definitely worth finding!
-I highly recommend ordering the Bufalina with fresh basil, buffalo mozzarella and extra virgin olive oil to takeaway or for delivery.
-Also, they have a wicked arrangement with Golding’s Free Dive bar across the pathway, so you can order your pizza from Pizza Pomodoro and enjoy it with a craft beer at the bar – good times!
+I highly recommend ordering the Bufalina with fresh basil, buffalo mozzarella and extra virgin olive oil.
+Also, they have a wicked arrangement with Golding’s Free Dive bar across the pathway.
+Basically, you can order your pizza from Pizza Pomodoro and enjoy it with a craft beer at the bar – good times!

 You either love it or hate it.
 However, it’s clear how Wellingtonians feel about it.